NCAR/HPC-Docs/docs/storage-systems/glade/index.md

 permissions you need for that space, contact the [NCAR Research Computing help desk](https://rchelp.ucar.edu/) to request changes.
 Identify the directories and the permissions you are requesting.

+See [here](./campaign.md) for additional technical details on the Campaign Storage file system.

 ### Access reports